 Google Pixel 9 vs. Pixel 8: Which should you buy?

 (Image credit: Nicholas Sutrich / Android Central)

-All Pixels up until this point debuted in Q4, and that allowed Google to bundle its devices with the latest version of Android.
-That was true of the Pixel 8 series as well, but because Google moved up the launch window of the Pixel 9 up by two months, the phone is debuting with Android 14 — the same as its predecessor.
+All Pixels up until this point debuted in Q4, which allowed Google to bundle its devices with the latest version of Android.
+That was true of the Pixel 8 series as well, but because Google moved up the launch window of the Pixel 9 by two months, the phone is debuting with Android 14—the same as its predecessor.

 That means the Pixel 9 will get the same number of software updates as the Pixel 8, and there won't be any difference between the two in this regard.
-Both phones are guaranteed to receive seven years of Android OS and security updates, and that is the best in the industry.
+Both phones are guaranteed to receive seven years of Android OS and security updates, which is the industry's best.

 I think Google will rethink its Android release strategy to better coincide with the Pixel launches starting in 2025, but this time, the Pixel 9 is in an awkward position where it doesn't run a newer version of Android.
 That said, Google is offering a slate of new features, including Pixel Studio, an on-device image generation engine that's nothing short of astounding.

-The software itself is clean and uncluttered, and I'm a big fan of what Google has done with the interface on its devices.
-There isn't as much customizability as other Android skins, but the Material You design is quirky in its own right, and there's a lot to like.
+The software itself is clean and uncluttered, and I'm a big fan of Google's design of the interface on its devices.
+There isn't as much customizability as with other Android skins, but the Material You design is quirky in its own right, and there's a lot to like.

+Google Pixel 9 vs. Pixel 8: Which should you buy?